-- 3 (25) Theft and unlawful taking or driving of a vehicle, as defined 4 in Section 10851 of the Vehicle Code. - (26) Felony theft of an access card or account information, as defined in Section 484e. - (27) Counterfeiting, designing, using, or attempting to use an access card, as defined in Section 484f. - (28) Felony fraudulent use of an access card or account information, as defined in Section 484g. - (29) Unlawful use of personal identifying information to obtain credit, goods, services, or medical information, as defined in Section 530.5. - (30) Wrongfully obtaining Department of Motor Vehicles documentation, as defined in Section 529.7. - (31) Prohibited possession of a firearm in violation of Section 12021 until January 1, 2012, and, on or after that date, Chapter 2 (commencing with Section 29800) of Division 9 of Title 4 of Part 6. - (32) Carrying a concealed firearm in violation of Section 12025 until January 1, 2012, and, on or after that date, Section 25400. - (33) Carrying a loaded firearm in violation of Section 12031 until January 1, 2012, and, on or after that date, Section 25850. - (34) Pimping in violation of Section 266h. - (35) Pandering in violation of Section 266i. - (36) Human trafficking in violation of Section 236.1. - (f) As used in this chapter, "criminal street gang" means any ongoing organization, association, or group of three or more persons, whether formal or informal, having as one of its primary activities the commission of one or more of the criminal acts enumerated in paragraphs (1) to (25), inclusive, or (31) to (33), (36), inclusive, of subdivision (e), having a common name or common identifying sign or symbol, and whose members individually or collectively engage in or have engaged in a pattern of criminal gang activity. - (g) Notwithstanding any other law, the court may strike the additional punishment for the enhancements provided in this section or refuse to impose the minimum jail sentence for misdemeanors in an unusual case where the interests of justice would best be served, if the court specifies on the record and enters into the minutes the circumstances indicating that the interests of justice would best be served by that disposition.
+1 (25) Theft and unlawful taking or driving of a vehicle, as defined 2 in Section 10851 of the Vehicle Code.

+- (26) Felony theft of an access card or account information, as defined in Section 484e. - (27) Counterfeiting, designing, using, or attempting to use an access card, as defined in Section 484f. - (28) Felony fraudulent use of an access card or account information, as defined in Section 484g. - (29) Unlawful use of personal identifying information to obtain credit, goods, services, or medical information, as defined in Section 530.5. - (30) Wrongfully obtaining Department of Motor Vehicles documentation, as defined in Section 529.7. - (31) Prohibited possession of a firearm in violation of Chapter 2 (commencing with Section 29800) of Division 9 of Title 4 of Part 6. - 17 (32) Carrying a concealed firearm in violation of Section 25400. - (33) Carrying a loaded firearm in violation of Section 25850. - (34) Pimping in violation of Section 266h. - 20 (35) Pandering in violation of Section 266i. - 21 (36) Human trafficking in violation of Section 236.1. - (f) As used in this chapter, "criminal street gang" means any ongoing organization, association, or group of three or more persons, whether formal or informal, having as one of its primary activities the commission of one or more of the criminal acts enumerated in paragraphs (1) to (25), inclusive, or (31) to (36), inclusive, of subdivision (e), having a common name or common identifying sign or symbol, and whose members individually or collectively engage in or have engaged in a pattern of criminal gang activity. - (g) Notwithstanding any other law, the court may strike the additional punishment for the enhancements provided in this section or refuse to impose the minimum jail sentence for misdemeanors in an unusual case where the interests of justice would best be served, if the court specifies on the record and enters into the minutes the circumstances indicating that the interests of justice would best be served by that disposition. - (h) Notwithstanding any other provision of law, for each person committed to the Division of Juvenile Facilities for a conviction pursuant to subdivision (a) or (b) of this section, the offense shall be deemed one for which the state shall pay the rate of 100 percent of the per capita institutional cost of the Division of Juvenile Facilities, pursuant to Section 912.5 of the Welfare and Institutions Code.